 First awarded in 1970, this award is presented annually in the name of David A. Karnofsky, MD, in honor of his outstanding contributions to the research, in the diagnosis and/or treatment of cancer.

 The award and lecture are presented during the ASCO Annual Meeting and the recipient is highlighted in ASCO Daily News, on the ASCO website, and in other meeting publications.
 The recipient is required to attend the Annual Meeting and present a 30-minute lecture.

 The Award consists of a $25,000 honorarium, a commemorative plaque and support to attend the meeting in the year the award is conferred.

 - Must be an ASCO member.

-- Be known for his/her major contributions to clinical research
+- Is known for his/her major contributions to clinical research.

-Candidates for the award are considered by the ASCO Special Awards Selection Committee.
-The committee considers all nominations as they have been submitted; recommendations are then forwarded to the Board of Directors for final approval.
+Candidates for the award are nominated by the ASCO membership and are considered by the Joint Special Awards Selection Committee.
+The Committee considers all nominations as they have been submitted; recommendations are then forwarded to the Board of Directors for final approval.

 Please send all inquiries about this award to Special Awards.